-\Ethnic groups, English Learners, special ed students, or socioeconomic groups of students that make up 15 percent or more of a school's student body.
+Ethnic groups, English Learners, special ed students, or socioeconomic groups of students that make up 15 percent or more of a school's student body.
 These groups must meet AYP and API goals.
 N/A - Results not available.

-subject enter Program Improvement (PI).
+disadvantaged students are actually penalized if they fail to meet AYP goals.
+Schools that do not make AYP for two or more years in a row in the same subject enter Program Improvement (PI).
 They must offer students transfers to other schools in the district and, in their second year in PI, tutoring services as well.

+English/Lar nguage Arts Math

-Adequate Yearly Progress, Detail by Subgroup DID NOT MEET GOAL - NOT ENOUGH STUDENTS MET GOAL English/Language Arts Math DID 89.5% DID 89.2% DID 95% OF STUDENTS DID 95% OF STUDENTS OF STUDENTS SCORE OF STUDENTS SCORE TAKE THE CST, PROFICIENT OR TAKE THE CST.
-PROFICIENT OR CMA OR ADVANCED ON CMA OR ADVANCED ON CAPA?
-THE CST, CMA, & CAPA?
-CAPA?
-THE CST, CMA, & CAPA?
-SCHOOLWIDE RESULTS SUBGROUPS OF STUDENTS Low income Students learning English STUDENTS BY ETHNICITY Hispanic/Latino
+DID 95% OF STUDENTS TAKE THE CST, CMA OR CAPA?
+DID 89.2% OF STUDENTS SCORE PROFICIENT OR ADVANCED ON THE CST, CMA, & CAPA?
+DID 95% OF STUDENTS TAKE THE CST, CMA OR CAPA?
+DID 89.5% OF STUDENTS SCORE PROFICIENT OR ADVANCED ON THE CST, CMA, & CAPA?

+SCHOOLWIDE RESULTS • •

+SUBGROUPS OF STUDENTS

+Low income • • •

+Students learning English • • • •

+STUDENTS BY ETHNICITY

+Hispanic/Latino • •